Camping, Hiking, and Sledding in White Sands New Mexico

-There is just something about playing in sand that brings out the kid in you, no matter your age!
-What if I told you that there was an enormous, National Park sized sandbox waiting for you – at White Sands New Mexico!
-Get your fill of all kinds of outdoor activities here at White Sands National Park, from White Sands hiking, to White Sands camping, even White Sands sledding!
+There is just something about playing in sand that brings out the kid in you, no matter your age!ย What if I told you that there was an enormous, National Park sized sandbox waiting for you – at White Sands New Mexico!ย Get your fill of all the best kinds of outdoor activities hereย – camping, hiking, and sledding in White Sands National Park, New Mexico!

-Know Before You Go to White Sands National Park
+Before You Go to White Sands New Mexico

 Additional Info: